 The Beyerdynamic Amiron Wireless – Incredible Wireless Audiophile Headphones!

 Coming off reviewing the very impressive Aventho Wireless headphones by beyerdynamic (http://headphone.guru/beyerdynamics-aventho/), I was very intrigued by their newly released full-sized wireless headphones: The Amiron.
 Beyerdynamic has made quite the foray into the world of wireless headphones with both the Aventho and Amiron and the most recent trends in the world of personal audio support this decision.
 Many headphone users prefer the freedom of cutting the chord and not having to worry about purchasing dedicated (and sometimes quite expensive) headphone amplifiers and digital-audio-players (DAPs) to drive their headphones.
 This is where beyerdynamic’s newest generation of wireless headphones come in.
-With build-in amplifiers and digital-to-analog converting (DSP) software, all you have to worry about is ensuring that the batteries are charged up and that you have your mobile phone with you.
+With built-in amplifiers and digital-to-analog converting (DSP) software, all you have to worry about is ensuring that the batteries are charged up and that you have your mobile phone with you.

-As soon as I opened up the box, the premium build quality and materials of the Amiron headphones really popped out.
+As soon as I opened up the box, the premium build quality, and materials of the Amiron headphones really popped out.
 These are simply built like $1000+ flagship level headphones.
 The material selection of faux suede earpads and headband offer both comfort and durability.
 The big advantage with this material is that your ears never get hot with extended listening sessions like they could with a leather option.
 The headphones are not only beautifully constructed, but the comfort is simply out of this world!
-Once I put them on, they dissolve on my head and I forget that that I’m even wearing them.
+Once I put them on, they dissolve on my head and I forget that I’m even wearing them.
 Simply put they are in the top 3 or 4 headphones I’ve had on my head with regards to pure comfort and the ability to use them for long listening sessions.
 Also included with the headphones is a rugged carrying case that offers a good amount of protection for your headphones, as well as a 3.5mm terminated headphone cable which allows you to use the Amiron Wireless headphones in a wired fashion should you run out of battery power or if your device doesn’t support Bluetooth operation.